NCELP Language Hubs background

-We drive, support, and monitor the work of a national collaborative network of MFL teachers and their schools to raise the standards of language teaching through the development of teaching resources, assessments, and professional development.
+We supported and monitored the work of this national collaborative network of MFL teachers and their schools to raise the standards of language teaching through the development of teaching resources, assessments, and professional development.

 TRAINING AND EVENTS

-- an extensive range of professional development activities for 45 schools within the Language Hub network;
+- an extensive range of professional development screencasts on our portal;

 All our professional development is informed by national and international research, particularly in the areas of vocabulary, phonics, grammar, meaningful practice, corrective feedback in interaction, target language use, assessment, and motivation.